learn-co-curriculum/fewpjs-asynchrony-fixing-xhr-pain-with-fetch-lab/README.md

 ## Introduction

-In the previous lesson, we briefly explored how `XMLHttpRequest`s can require to do a bit of code nesting.
+In the previous lesson, we briefly explored how `XMLHttpRequest`s can be required to do a bit of code nesting.
 When building web apps and pages, this sort of thing can happen a lot.
-Imagine you wanted to build an app that checked the weather, then, depending on the received data, checked for weather appropriate local events.
+Imagine you wanted to build an app that checked the weather, then, depending on the received data, checked for weather-appropriate local events.
 One request for data is dependent on the other, requiring us to wait for the resolution of the first request before sending the next.